 How likely am I to be a match?

-Haploidentical transplant – In certain situations, your relative’s transplant team may consider using stem cells from a family member that’s a half match.
+In certain situations, your relative’s transplant team may consider using stem cells from a family member that’s a half match.
 This is called a haploidentical transplant.
 Siblings have a 50% chance of being a half match, while parents are always a half match for their children, and vice versa.
 This gives a much better chance of finding a suitable donor.

 What happens if I’m a match?

-If you’re a suitable match for your relative and you’re happy to donate your stem cells, the transplant centre also needs to make sure you’re fit and well enough to donate.
+If the blood or swab test shows you’re a suitable match and you’re happy to proceed, the medical team will arrange a ‘donor assessment’ and medical screen for you.
+This is to make sure you’re fit and healthy enough to donate.

-It can be upsetting to learn that you’re unable to donate when you want to help.
-Try to remember the doctors make their decision based on what’s best for you and your relative.
+It might not be medically safe for you to donate your stem cells, which can be upsetting when you want to help.
+However, the doctors will make their decision based on what’s best for you and your relative.